nishantjr/nishantjr.github.com/_posts/2011-12-10-yamanote-madness.markdown

 graveyard.
 Waaaaaaiit.
 Ive been here before.
 Hah.
 Now I know I actually saw Fuji, not some random bit of night sky.

-Nippori.
-Nishi-nippori.
-Ask for directions.
+Nippori: Ask for directions.
 Attempt to follow them but reach back to where I started from.
 Ask directions again.
 Cross tracks.
 Climb steep hill.

-Tabata. godforsakensonofabitchifinallyfoundyou.
+Tabata: godforsakensonofabitchifinallyfoundyou.

 Boring.
 And at the bottom of a hill.
 Up the Hill.
 Cycle.
 Cycle downhill.
 Fun.
 Ask for directions.
 Note-to-self: Always as directions before cycling downhill.
 Up the hill again.